-The entities that are required to be included in the combined financial statements of Swancor Holding Company Limited as of and for the year ended December 31, 2021 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No. 10 by the Financial Supervisory Commission, "Consolidated and Separate Financial Statements."
+The entities that are required to be included in the combined financial statements of Swancor Holding Company Limited as of and for the year ended December 31, 2022 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with International Financial Reporting Standards No. 10"Consolidated Financial Statements. " Endorsed by the Financial Supervisory Commission of the Republic of China.
 In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
 Consequently, Swancor Holding Company Limited and Subsidiaries do not prepare a separate set of combined financial statements.

-Company name: Swancor Holding Company Limited Chairman: Jau-Yang, Tsai Date: March 11, 2022
+Company name: Swancor Holding Company Limited

+Chairman: Jau-Yang, Tsai Date: March 10, 2023